kyuan04/kyuan04/README.md

-- 👋 Hi, I’m Kevin!
-- 👀 I’m a college freshman studying computer science
-- 🌱 I’m currently learning Java, Python and C#
-- 💞️ I’m looking forward to contributing to open source projects.
+Hi, I’m Kevin!
+I’m a college freshman studying computer science at UCLA.
+I love building applications and creating software that provides convenience and value.
+I'm currently seeking internship experience.
+Feel free to reach me at kyuan191787@gmail.com for any inquiries or opportunities!

 <!---
 kevkev99/kevkev99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.